Abay32/Practical-Data-Analysis-with-Python-/README.md

   - Dropbox,
   - Uber,
   - Airbnb and so on.
-Here we solve selected examples out of houndrds of data science problems.
+Here we solve selected exercises out of houndrds of data science problems.

  # Important notice

  - Download the data.zip file and the code.
- - Put in the same forlder and
+ - Extract the zip file and put in the same forlder and
- - Adjust the directory on the code file to access the data.
+ - Adjust the working directory on the code file to access the data.